 Have you ever tried storing an image in a spreadsheet?
 It has you clenching your fists out of frustration because it’s near impossible.
 PDFs, videos, images, and other digital content is essential for e-commerce businesses as they bring your products to life.
 Basic product attributes won’t engage buyers.

 Digital assets are often scattered around, in different departments with different employees.
-Having a central location that stores all this data with the rest of your product information ensures that it is easily accessible and available to any member of the organisation so they can push it to all sales channels whenever.
+Having a central location that stores all this data with the rest of your product information ensures that it is easily accessible and available to any member of the organization so they can push it to all sales channels whenever.

 PIM has unlimited DAM capabilities to keep all files and multimedia content safe and up-to-date.
 You can manage images, videos, graphics, and files in one place, linked directly to your products.
 Having both your product information and digital assets in a central repository allows marketing teams to easily push out content in relation to their products as necessary.
 It also enables the creation of better content as no files are lost, and teams don’t have to spend extra time trying to locate these.

 With Product Information Management tools like Apimio, publishing your digital assets to the right channel, at the right time, and in the right format, is automatic.
-You don’t have to stress about getting them optimised for the user-front as the system does it for you.
+You don’t have to stress about getting them optimized for the user-front as the system does it for you.